top of page

 UNDERSTAND HOW TO FOLLOW UP AFTER DISCHARGE

-• Make sure you understand what your follow up is and how you will do it––whether it be a phone call, office visit, or visits, and with whom.
+• Make sure you understand what your follow up is and how to do so– whether it be a phone call, office visit, or visits, when and with whom.

-• Have correct phone numbers and know how you can communicate directly with your provider for any serious concerns that you need an immediate response to after your discharge.
+• Have correct phone numbers and know how you can get answers right away for any serious concerns after your discharge.

 1